vuestorefront/magento2/docs/getting-started/configure-magento.md

 ### 1. Get Magento Marketplace access keys

-Registry that stores Magento and other third-party packages requires authentication.
+Registry that stores Magento and other third-party packages require authentication.
 You'll need to generate access keys in the Magento Marketplace to install them.

 Follow the [Get your authentication keys](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html) guide to generate new access keys.